A lady with yellow hair looks at her mobile phone.

 Can I bring someone to my appointments?

-It is usually OK to bring someone to your appointment.
-If you are told not to, you can ask why and what other support you will get.
+Bringing someone to your appointment is usually OK.
+If someone tells you not to, you can ask why and what other support you will receive.

 Having someone with you can help you remember what was said.
 They can take notes.
 They can help you remember any questions you might have.